Jon Sallinen

-Jon Sallinen (born 13 November, 2000) is a Finnish freestyle skier who competed in the 2022 Winter Olympics in the men's halfpipe event.
+Jon Sallinen (born 13 November 2000) is a Finnish freestyle skier who competed in the 2022 Winter Olympics in Beijing, China in the men's halfpipe event and finished 23rd.

 Career

 Sallinen was unable to advance in the 2022 Winter Olympics men's halfpipe qualifying round, finishing in last place.

 During his attempt to qualify, Sallinen crashed into an unidentified cameraman.
 Both Sallinen and the cameraman avoided serious injury.
 Sallinen subsequently apologized, stating "I hope the camera guy is all good, sorry."